tendermint/tendermint/docs/architecture/adr-074-timeout-params.md

 Reducing the number of parameters is good for UX.
 Fewer superfluous parameters makes running and operating a Tendermint network less confusing.

-The Prevote and Precommit messages are both similar sizes and are also similar in their function in the consensus algorithm so there is no strong need for them to be configured separately.
+The Prevote and Precommit messages are both similar sizes, require similar amounts of processing so there is no strong need for them to be configured separately.

 The `TimeoutPropose` parameter governs how long Tendermint will wait for the proposed block to be gossiped.
 Blocks are much larger than votes and therefore tend to be